 The Graduate Diploma of Counselling specifically contributes towards entry requirements for the counselling profession, while the other specialisations are designed to build specific counselling assessment and intervention skills for working within a range of contexts and with a wide variety of issues and populations.

 Our Graduate Diploma of Counselling is a stepping stone into the Master of Counselling, giving you the opportunity to fulfill your counsellor training.

-- The Graduate Diploma of Counselling (Foundations of Practice) is designed to partially meet training standards in the PACFA Training Standards 2014.
+- The Graduate Diploma of Counselling (Foundations of Practice) is designed to address most of the training standards in the PACFA Training Standards 2018.